-Women also sometimes do this gesture to move the hair away from their face or eyes while they’re working on something so keep in mind the context before you draw any serious conclusions.
+Women also sometimes do this gesture to move the hair away from their face or eyes whilst they’re working on something.
+So keep in mind the context before you draw any conclusions.

 This is very noticeable in men because their frontal neck area is usually large and it’s even more noticeable in those having a large Adam’s apple.